-The new Ricoh GR II is a wonderful walking-around camera.
+The new Ricoh GR II is a wonderful little walking-around camera.
 It’s small, discreet, versatile, and has excellent image quality.
 It also has a fixed lens–depending on how you look at it, that might be a pro or a con.

 It’s technically an 18.3mm focal length, but when you factor in the APS-C-sized sensor, it’s the equivalent of a 28mm lens on a full-frame digital or traditional 35mm film camera.
 That, of course, is a compromise focal length.
 It’s a versatile choice to accommodate a wide range of shooting scenarios, especially the kind of street shooting and candid travel photography that the Ricoh GR II is aimed at.
 While it probably wouldn’t be my first choice if I was putting together a bespoke camera for myself, I can see how it’s a good compromise.

-I like shooting with primes.
+primes.
 But what if you want something wider?
 If you’ve ever seen any of my photography you’ll have noticed that I’m quite partial to wide-angle.
 And while 28mm might technically fall in to the wide-angle spectrum, it’s not what I’d reach for when reaching for a wide-angle lens.

 There’s no zoom on the Ricoh GR II, of course, and the built-in lens isn’t removable.
 So if you want to go wider you’ll have to attach something to the front of the existing lens.